 A large EL index is characteristic of a spectrum with little energy leakage (i.e., the optimal spectrum is the spectrum with the narrowest, highest peaks).
 A high, narrow peak means that more energy is concentrated in the peak, which means that less energy is leaked.
 Smeared peaks may mask the effects of faults in the bearings or in other rotating components.

 The peak energy concentration (PEC) is the ratio of the order spectrum for integer multiples of the RPS to the root mean square (RMS) of the signal.
-This gives the ratio between the area concentrate under the order spectrum at integer multiples of the rotating speed to the area concentrate under the background noise:
+This gives the ratio between (i) the area under the order spectrum at integer multiples of the rotation speed to (ii) the area under the background noise:

 PEC=iSO,iRMS, (18)